bmeurant/technical-docs/software-architecture/api-paradigms/json-api.md

 -   **Convention over Configuration**: Eliminates bikeshedding over JSON structure, leading to faster development.
 -   **Efficient Data Loading**: The `included` mechanism allows related resources to be sent in a single request, preventing the "N+1 query problem" common in other API styles.
--   **Standardized Operations**: Provides clear conventions for complex operations like sparse fieldsets (requesting only specific fields), sorting, pagination, and filtering.
+-   **Standardized Operations**: Provides clear conventions for complex operations like sparse fieldsets (requesting only specific fields), sorting, [[api-pagination|pagination]], and filtering.
 -   **Rich Ecosystem**: A growing number of server and client libraries support the specification, simplifying its adoption.

 ## Disadvantages of JSON:API